Foreign Secretary Truss enters race to become next British prime minister | Politics

 TAX CUTS The issue of tax cuts was fast becoming the central battle in the race with nearly all of the candidates promising to cut business or personal taxes.

-Setting out her pitch, Truss said she would reverse the recent rise in National Insurance contributions and signalled a cut to corporation tax.
-Fellow contenders Jeremy Hunt and Sajid Javid have both pledged to cut corporation tax, while the former defence minister Penny Mordaunt has promised to cut fuel duty.
+Setting out her pitch, Truss, who has held ministerial jobs in a number of government departments including trade, justice and the treasury, said she would reverse the recent rise in National Insurance contributions and signalled a cut to corporation tax.
+Fellow contenders Jeremy Hunt and Javid both pledged to cut corporation tax, while the former defence minister Penny Mordaunt has promised to cut fuel duty.

 Former finance minister Rishi Sunak is the early front runner, but he is the only candidate who has played down the prospect of imminent tax cuts, saying the adoption of "comforting fairy tales" would leave future generations worse off.
 This has prompted his rivals to attack his economic record after the tax burden rose to the highest level since the 1950s.
 One lawmaker confirmed that a dossier criticising Sunak's record had been circulating on lawmaker WhatsApp groups.